MicrosoftDocs/security/compass/incident-response-playbook-password-spray.md

 ### Investigation and mitigation

+>[!Note]
-**Note:** You can perform investigation and mitigation simultaneously during sustained/ongoing attacks.
+>You can perform investigation and mitigation simultaneously during sustained/ongoing attacks.
+>

 1. Turn advanced logging on ADFS if it is not already turned on.
 2. Determine the date and time of start of the attack.